ibm-cloud-docs/BlockStorage/duplicate-volume.md

 All duplicate volumes can be accessed by a host for read and write operations as soon as the volume is provisioned.

 Dependent duplicate can be refreshed from new snapshots of the parent volume manually immediately after their creation.
-The dependent duplicate volume keeps the original snapshot locked so the snapshot cannot be deleted while the dependent duplicate exists.
+The dependent duplicate volume locks the original snapshot so the snapshot cannot be deleted while the dependent duplicate exists.

 However, snapshots and replication of independent duplicate volumes aren't allowed until the data copy from the original to the duplicate is complete and the duplicate volume is fully independent from the parent volume.
 Depending on the size of the data, the separation process can take several hours.
 When it's complete, the duplicate can be managed and used as an independent volume.